Tithe: Christianity

-According to a 2018 study by LifeWay Research that interviewed 1,010 Americans, 86% of people with Evangelical beliefs say that tithe is still a biblical commandment today.
-In this number, 87% of Baptist believers, 86% of Pentecostal believers, 81% of Non-denominational believers share this position.
+According to a 2018 study by LifeWay Research that interviewed 1,010 Americans, 86% of people with Evangelical beliefs say that tithe is still a biblical commandment.
+Of those surveyed, 87% of Baptist believers, 86% of Pentecostal believers, 81% of Non-denominational believers share this position.

 Denominational positions

-Adventist Churches
+Adventist churches

 The Seventh-day Adventist Church teaches in its Fundamental Beliefs that "We acknowledge God's ownership by faithful service to Him and our fellow men, and by returning tithes and giving offerings for the proclamation of His gospel and the support of His Church."

-Anabaptist Churches
+Anabaptist churches

 The Mennonite Church teaches that "tithing as a minimum baseline is one of the principles on which financial giving in this 'first fruits' system is based":

-Baptist Churches
+Baptist churches

+The Southern Baptist Convention resolved in 2013 to "exhort all Southern Baptists to tithe cheerfully and give sacrificially as good stewards of God's blessings to their local churches."
+However, Article XIII of the Baptist Faith and Message recognizes a Christian obligation to contribute but does not specifically mention tithing as a requirement.
+Other Southern Baptists do not observe a tithe, only an offering.
+Representing Southern Seminary, Professor Tom Schreiner states, "Is a tithe required? [...]
+I would say no, because a tithe is part of the Mosaic covenant."

 The National Baptist Convention of America teaches that "Baptists believe that a proper sense of stewardship begins with the 'tithe'; a presentation of which belongs to Him.
 'The tithe is the Lord's.'
 We have not given as a result of presenting the tithe.
-Our giving begins with the offering {after we have tithed}."
+Our giving begins with the offering [after we have tithed]."

 The Treatise of the National Association of Free Will Baptists, Chapter XVI, specifically states that both the Old and New Testaments "teach tithing as God's financial plan for the support of His work."

-The Southern Baptist Convention, in Article XIII of its Baptist Faith and Message, states that "God is the source of all blessings, temporal and spiritual; all that we have and are we owe to Him.
-Christians have a spiritual debtorship to the whole world, a holy trusteeship in the gospel, and a binding stewardship in their possessions.
-They are therefore under obligation to serve Him with their time, talents, and material possessions; and should recognize all these as entrusted to them to use for the glory of God and for helping others.
-According to the Scriptures, Christians should contribute of their means cheerfully, regularly, systematically, proportionately, and liberally for the advancement of the Redeemer's cause on earth."
-The tithe is not specifically mentioned, but traditionally it is taught and practiced in Southern Baptist churches.